-Below we provide health podcasts featuring our team members.
+Below we provide health podcasts and podcast episodes featuring our team members.

 To listen in, simply click on the podcast image you are interested in.

 New podcasts will be added, so look in for more episodes.
 We hope you’ll find them informative and enjoyable.
 Happy listening.

 My name’s Sam Hart and I’m a primary school teacher on a mission to help school staff discover truly effective approaches to well-being.
 This podcast is a platform for me to bring you the knowledge and experience of real experts who can break down the research and the tools that we can apply to our everyday lives to feel happier and healthier.

 Each week, I chat with fascinating people who stepped up and away from the ordinary to pioneer some pretty amazing feats.
 Expect the unexpected as you hear from experts, adventurers and leaders pushing through what is normal towards the common goal of bettering their lives and positively impacting others.

 Hosted by PBHP UK team member Linda Karlberg, What I Didn’t Learn in Medical School (WIDLIMS) covers topics crucial to health which are not taught, glossed over or approached from the wrong angles in medicine and public discourse.

 If you have a quick look at the amazing work that Laura does, you quickly see how passionate about helping people thrive.
 This conversation is all about learning as much as we can from Laura about what approaches she has seen from her experience and her research really do work to improve people’s mental and physical wellbeing.